Explore health content from A to Z.

 Regular follow-up visits with the cardiologist are needed for the rest of your child’s life.
 The rebuilt valves will always be abnormal.
 They need to be checked to make sure they’re working properly without too much leakage, especially the mitral valve.
 Further valve treatment may be needed later in life.

-Your child may need to take antibiotics before having any surgery or dental work to prevent infection of the inside lining of the heart and valves.
+Depending on the details of the surgical repair, your child may need to take antibiotics before having any surgery or dental work to prevent infection of the inside lining of the heart and valves.
 This infection is called infective endocarditis.
 Antibiotics should be taken as directed by the cardiologist.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |